 - Parmesan cheese

-- Set your Instant Pot to the sauté function and heat olive oil or butter.
-Add onions, carrots, celery and garlic.
+- Set the Instant Pot to the sauté function and heat olive oil or butter.
+Add the onions, carrots, celery and garlic.
 Sauté for 2-3 minutes or until they start to soften.

 - Put on the lid and seal the vent.
 Set to manual pressure HIGH for 45 minutes.

-- Do a quick release and then add drained tomatoes and cooked meat.
+- Do a quick release and then add the tomatoes and cooked meat.
 Return the lid and turn to “keep warm” for 10 minutes.

 - Stir in the apple cider vinegar and taste for salt and pepper.
 Serve immediately with sour cream, plain Greek yogurt or Parmesan cheese.